-3.00 IMPACT ASSESSMENT AND O RISK MANAGEMENT 3.01 Decisions made which involve the Council's assets and its Capital Programme often have very large and long term financial implications.
-The purpose of the Capital Strategy includes setting a clear framework within which such decisions can be made mitigating the risks involved.
-3.02 Ways of Working (Sustainable Development) Principles Impact Long-term Prevention The impacts upon sustainable Integration development principles of the Capital Collaboration Programme which influences the Capital Involvement Strategy are listed in the Capital Programme 2020/21 - 2022/23 report included elsewhere on this agenda.
-3.03 Well-being Goals Impact 0.00 liter semig coale impact Prosperous Wales Resilient Wales The impacts upon the well-being goals of Healthier Wales the Capital Programme which influences More equal Wales the Capital Strategy are listed in the Cohesive Wales Capital Programme 2020/21 - 2022/23 Vibrant Wales report included elsewhere on this agenda.
-Globally responsible Wales
+3.00 IMPACT ASSESSMENT ANI D RISK MANAGEMENT 3.01 Programme often have very la purpose of the Capital Strate olve the Council's assets and its Capital arge and long-term financial implications.
+The egy includes setting a clear framework within made, therefore mitigating the risks involved.
+3.02 Ways of Working (Sustainable Development) Principles Impact Long-term Prevention The impacts upon sustainable Integration development principles of the Capital Collaboration Programme which influences the Capital Involvement Strategy are listed in the Capital Programme 2024/25 - 2026/27 report included elsewhere on this agenda.
+3.03 Well-being Goals Impact Prosperous Wales Resilient Wales The impacts upon the well-being goals of Healthier Wales the Capital Programme which influences More equal Wales the Capital Strategy are listed in the Cohesive Wales Capital Programme 2024/25 - 2026/27 Vibrant Wales report included elsewhere on this agenda.
+Globally responsible Wales 3.04 Integrated Impact Assessm ents influences the Capital Strate essment of the Capital Programme which gy are discussed in the Capital Programme uded elsewhere on this agenda.

-4.00 CONSULTATIONS REQUIRED / CARRIED OUT 4.01 Any comments from Corporate Resources Overview and Scrutiny Committee on the proposed Capital Strategy will be referred back to the November 2019 meeting of the Cabinet for consideration before the final Capital Strategy for 2020-2023 is considered and approved by County Council in December 2019.
+4.00 CONSULTATIONS REQUIRED / CARRIED OUT 4.01 Any comments from Corporate Resources Overview and Scrutiny Committee on the proposed Capital Strategy will be referred back to the November 2023 meeting of the Cabinet for consideration before the final Capital Strategy for 2024-2027 is considered and approved by County Council in December 2023.

-5.00 APPENDICES 5.01 Appendix 1 - Capital Strategy
+5.00 APPENDICES 5.01 Appendix 1 - Capital Strategy 2024/25 - 2026/27